Prairie Genealogy

 My recent client work has included such projects as:

-• helping persons push their family trees back additional generations in locales such as early 19th century Pennsylvania and Missouri;
+• helping persons push their family trees back additional generations in locales such as Pennsylvania, Missouri, Québec, and Luxembourg;

 • finding towns of origin for immigrant Norwegians, Germans, and Germans from Russia;